Emmakasaki/Skyrim-Character-Creator/README.md

 # Skyrim Character Creator

 This is a simple web app using React and Expo for people to start making  Skyrim characters for their playthroughs that they want to play as.
-Currently early WIP
+Currently early WIP.

 Access it here: https://emmakasaki.github.io/Skyrim-Character-Creator/

 ## Features